TileLoom: Automatic Dataflow Planning for Tile-Based Languages on Spatial Dataflow Accelerators: Framework

 \textbf{Concurrent data transfers and network traffic.} Several memory operations may occur simultaneously and create traffic contention over the NoC. {\loom} estimates the effective bandwidth of each memory operation under this contention, using both the interconnect structure described in the hardware representation and the mapping annotations attached during memory operation mapping (Section~\ref{subsec:alloc-copy}).
 At that mapping step, each load or store is lowered either to a global load/store or to a broadcast pattern, and the compiler records which subsets of the network it uses.
 For global loads, we assume accesses are sufficiently random that traffic is spread across the NoC links.
 For broadcasts, the resources used depend on the chosen pattern: on the 2D-mesh example, a broadcast that is performed independently along each row uses only the horizontal ring links (such as \lstinline| Given these annotations, the performance model groups memory operations according to the network links and memory interfaces they occupy.
 For each group of operations that share a particular subset of links, it aggregates their offered traffic and derives an effective bandwidth per transfer by partitioning the nominal link bandwidth among them.
 Equivalently, the bandwidth seen by any one operation is reduced in proportion to the number of concurrent transfers using the same links or banks.
 The transfer time for each load or store is then computed from its tile size and effective bandwidth.
 The per-iteration load and store times, $T_{\text{load}}$ and $T_{\text{store}}$, are obtained by combining these transfer times across operations, treating transfers on disjoint link sets as running in parallel and transfers on overlapping link sets as time-sharing the same resources.
 These $T_{\text{load}}$ and $T_{\text{store}}$ values are then plugged into the pipelined overlap model described above.

-\textbf{Candidate ranking.} For each candidate schedule, {\loom} combines the compute and data-movement estimates to obtain an approximate end-to-end execution time.
+\textbf{Candidate ranking through auto-profiling.} {\loom}'s optimizations are highly dependent on the accuracy of the architectural models.
+When the architectural and micro-architecral information is not accurate enough, {\loom} supports a profiling-based autotuning step to maintain its performance.
+Concretly, for each candidate schedule, {\loom} combines the compute and data-movement estimates with the architectural model to obtain an approximate end-to-end execution time.
 This time reflects the balance between compute and communication, the benefit of spatial and temporal reuse, and the impact of NoC and memory contention on the concrete hardware described by \lstinline{df}. {\loom} then ranks all candidates by this estimated time and keeps only the top-$k$ dataflow mappings.
 Only these top-$k$ candidates are handed to the back-end for full code generation and on-hardware profiling, where the final best-performing configuration (top-1) is selected.
 The choice of $k$ controls the trade-off between compile time and the likelihood of including the true optimum: a larger $k$ explores more mappings but costs more compilation and profiling time.
 We study this trade-off in Section~\ref{sec:ablation_topk}.